earthrise-media/mining-detector/README.md

 ---
 ## Data and model updates (March 2024)

 Development of the mining detector halted in 2022 when we lost access to the geospatial computing platform at Descartes Labs.
 With the arrival of [new API methods](https://medium.com/google-earth/pixels-to-the-people-2d3c14a46da6) to export pixels from Google Earth Engine (GEE), we were able to swap GEE in for Descartes Labs as image source.
-The original Amazon Mining Watch survey was built on 2020 Sentinel-2 composite satellite imagery.
+The original Amazon Mining Watch survey was built on 2020 composite Sentinel-2 satellite imagery.
 With the redevelopment comes:

 * [Yearly assessments of mining activity for 2018-2023](https://github.com/earthrise-media/mining-detector#results).
 * A new Sentinel-2 satellite data pipeline based on Google Earth Engine.
 Anyone with a GEE account should be able to [run this code](https://github.com/earthrise-media/mining-detector#running-the-code).
 * New [models](https://github.com/earthrise-media/mining-detector#models).
 While preserving the original model architecture, we trained from scratch using the GEE data, with added positive and negative data sampling based on model evaluations and our improved understanding of the scope of mining activities in the Amazon basin.

-Mining expanded each year in the study period.
-New mining devestated parts of Yanomami, Kayapó, and Munduruku indigenous territories, despite legal prohibitions, and it continues to spread from giant mine fields and into scattered and more remote regions of the Amazon rainforest.
-Recently, operators of large mining dredges have begun pumping sediments directly from river banks and bottoms, as can be seen in the data in the ravaged riverbanks of Rio Puré and Rio Boia in western Amazonas state, Brazil.
+Mining expanded each year in the study period, notably into previously untouched areas of Yanomami, Kayapó, and Munduruku indigenous territories, despite strong legal prohibitions.
+It continues to spread into scattered and remote regions of the Amazon rainforest.
+Even some of the tiniest isolated detections are working mines.
+Dredge mining in rivers began in earnest, as seen in the data in the ravaged riverbanks of Rio Puré and Rio Boia in western Amazonas state, Brazil.

 ## Interpreting the findings

 The mining of concern here touches every country in the Amazon basin.
 In the typical process, miners slash the rainforest to bare earth and then pump water through underlying sediments to liberate the minerals.
 They introduce mercury to form an amalgam with the gold, to separte it from other particles, and later they burn off the mercury to arrive at a fairly pure gold metal.
 This type of mining is called _artisanal_ because it is practiced by small groups of individuals with some machinery, such as pumps, dredges, and excavators.
 The mining proceeds along streams and rivers, which provide water and access into the rainforest.

-The environmental and human costs are high.
-Mining transforms healthy rainforest into a wasteland of bare earth and toxic sediment pools.
-Mercury enters adjacent streams and rivers.
-In the Amazon basin, miners frequently operate within indigenous lands, bringing in unfamiliar diseases and sometimes violent conflict.

 Scars from the mining can be seen from satellite.
-On the banks of a river, you will observe jumbled, multi-colored wastewater pools.
-They can be brown, tan, yellow, different shades of green, even turquoise.
+On the banks of a river, you will observe muddy flats jumbled together with multi-colored toxic wastewater pools.
+The pools can be brown, tan, yellow, different shades of green, even turquoise.
 For the most part they are irregular in size, shape, and orientation.
 Often nearby you can observe miners' encampments, perhaps with blue-tarped tents, and in well-developed mines, a dirt airstrip cut to fly in miners and to fly out the gold.

 On Amazon Mining Watch, detected mines are delineated by the yellow stroke.
 Here are some characteristic examples of mines:

 ![MinesEx](https://user-images.githubusercontent.com/11287904/150804841-fabcef8f-4394-46ff-be11-c87ad789ae19.jpg)
 (These are mines.)

-The automated detector is a work in progress.
-With limited bootstrap sampling, we extrapolated signficantly to run over the whole of the Amazon basin.
+With limited bootstrap sampling, we extrapolated to run over the whole of the Amazon basin.
 There are some false detections, and we encourage users to apply discretion in interpreting the findings.
-Terrain features that can masquerade as mines include sandbars in rivers, braided rivers, farm ponds, and aquaculture ponds (two examples below), like so:
+Terrain features that can masquerade as mines include sandbars in rivers, braided rivers, farm ponds, and aquaculture ponds, like so:

 <!--![NotMinesEx2](https://user-images.githubusercontent.com/11287904/150863564-0b861bef-5cb0-4ea7-bc8e-440b20bece03.jpg)-->
 ![NotMinesEx](https://user-images.githubusercontent.com/11287904/150816991-7ca7c55f-1c27-460f-bfec-bbdd3e2146ed.jpg)